gallenc/solent2Public/session6/simple-springmvc/README.md

 In this exercise we will be migrating a simple web app which we created in session2 to use springMVC.

-Our starting point will be [webExercise1-springmvc](../simple-springmvc/webExercise1-springmvc ) which starts with the final answer to the exercises in Session 2
+Our starting point will be [webExercise1-springmvc](../simple-springmvc/webExercise1-springmvc ) which starts with the final answer to the exercises in Session 2.
+(NB - please dont use the actual Session 2 version - use this starting point because there is some extra starting code)

 You should make sure you are working with a copy of this project in myPracticeCourseWork